JonathanTooke/EvolutionaryComputing/README.md

     * -configuration [filename] (for a specific configuration)
 4. Alteratively, the arguments attached to "make run" in the Makefile can be changed and the code can be run with the "make run" command directly.

+## Custom Configurations

+A custom configuration ahs been created for PSO and for SA to demonstrate the capabilities of the algorithm given different constraints.
+In the case of PSO it was by increasing the swarm size, and the case of SA it was decreasing the cooling rate.
+These configurations provide better solutions than the default ones, but are not considered in the search_best_configuration argument.

 ## Inheritance Hierarchy Explained
 * SimulationManager is the parent to Population (GA), SimulatedAnnealing (SA), Swarm (PSO).
 These classes manage the simulation for their respective algorithms and are invoked from the Application.
 * Knapsack is the parent to Chromosome (GA), SACandidate (SA), Particle (PSO).
 These classes manage the individual solutions in the set of solutions for a given algorithm.